-Classroom therapy may not be answer to treating depression in teenagers, study findsNovember 7th, 2012 in Psychology & Psychiatry /
+Classroom therapy may not be answer to treating depression in teenagers, study findsNovember 7, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Researchers at the University's Department for Health have found that introducing mood therapy into the classroom may not be the answer to treating depression in teenagers.

 The team looked into the effectiveness of holding Cognitive Behavioural Therapy (CBT) sessions for adolescents in secondary schools with the aim of identifying those at high risk of depression, negative thinking and anxiety.

 The Government is attempting to prevent children and adolescents developing depression by introducing various programmes in secondary schools to teach skills for well- being.
 Schools provide a convenient and accessible location for delivering depression prevention programmes.

 The researcher's trial followed the Resourceful Adolescent Programme, a universal depression prevention programme that has been shown to be effective in Australia and New Zealand.

 It was delivered to young people between the ages of 12 and 16 at eight schools by trained and supervised graduates and consisted of nine modules and two booster sessions each lasting about 50 to 60 minutes.

 The programme aims to develop skills such as emotion-regulation capacities, coping mechanisms and thinking styles, which are reported to protect against the development of depression.